deephacks/westty/readme.md

 # westty

-Server engine using Weld and Netty for building web applications using REST, google-protobuf and WebSockets that enable a pure and lightweight CDI programming model.
+Westty is a server engine based on foundation of Weld and Netty, enabling a pure and lightweight CDI programming model for building web applications using REST, google-protobuf and WebSockets.

 * [Netty](http://netty.io)
 * [Weld](http://seamframework.org/Weld)